Pino Logger - Node.js Logging Guide with Examples (2026)

 {"level":30,"time":1774874841856,"pid":55188,"hostname":"your-machine","requestId":"abc-123","userId":42,"msg":"Processing request"}

-When you log objects like HTTP requests, responses, or errors, you rarely want the entire raw object in your logs.
-Serializers help you define how specific fields are transformed before they're written to the log output.
-You pass them as functions under the serializers option, where each key maps to a field name in the logged object.
+Serializers help you define how specific fields are transformed before they are written to the log output.
+They are passed as functions under the serializers option, where each key maps to a field name in the logged object.

 ...